 Lester Piggott –

 Born in 1935 and with over 4,400 wins to his name, it is hard to argue that Lester Piggott should not be in our list.
 He was quite tall for a jockey standing at 5ft 8in.
-He has many accolades to him name includinf 30 British Classic races, the Prix de l’Arc de Triomphe and the Irish Derby twice.
+He has many accolades to his name including 30 British Classic races, the Prix de l’Arc de Triomphe, and the Irish Derby twice.
 Piggott took home the title of British Flat Racing Champion Jockey a whopping 11 times.

 Laffit Pincay Jr. –